-The Ford Model T, is exactly that.
+The Ford Model T, is exactly that, a car for the mases.
 However, he needed help to bring it to fruition.
-Heck, even Clara, his wife, is the one who became adament about placing the steering wheel on the left side so she didn’t have to step in horse poop getting out of the car on a street.
+Heck, even Clara, his wife, is the one who became adamant about placing the steering wheel on the left side so she didn’t have to step in horse poop getting out of the car on a street.
 But if not Henry, or Henry alone, then who?
 C. Harold Wills, for one, but it wasn’t his project alone.
 Even the Dodge Brothers played a major hand in production.
-But by many accounts, József Galamb, who died on this day in 1955, can be credited with many aspects of the design and engineering of the car that changed the world.
+But by many accounts, József Galamb, who died on this day in 1955, can be credited with many aspects of the design and engineering of the car that put the world on wheels.

 Galamb was a Hungarian born and educated mechanical engineer who made his way to America in his early 20s, just in time for the St. Louis World’s Fair in 1904.
 Though he intended to return to Europe, he took a job in Pittsburgh at Westinghouse.
 Within a few months he moved to Cleveland to work at the Stearns Automobile Company as a carburetor builder.
 With Detroit becoming the epicenter of the auto industry, he applied for work at Ford, Cadillac and Northern Motor Car Company.
 All offered him a job, but he chose to go with Ford.
 It was a decision that would change the world.